Luceapuce/Highlight-Clip-Generator/README.md

 # Gameplay Highlight Clip Generator
-## About
+## Introduction
-A simple personal project to export a trimmed gameplay clip, primarily for videos taken using Nvidias instant replay service, to a hardcoded highlights folder.
-Appends `_EDITED` to the end of the original clip's name to show that it is safe to delete.
+A basic personal project to export a trimmed gameplay clip, primarily for videos taken using Nvidias instant replay service, to a highlights folder in the same directory.
+This allows the original clips to be deleted and saves space as they are often much longer than required.
+The program will append `_EDITED` to the end of the original clip's name to show that it is safe to delete.

 ## Instructions
 - First save and run the .py file onto your computer.
 The `game_list.json` will be created automatically.